sgraham/dyibicc/README.md

 On Linux, there is also a fuzzer target, which can be built by `m f`.
 This makes the main binary a [libFuzzer](https://llvm.org/docs/LibFuzzer.html) runner.
-As the fuzzer doesn't yet understand C structure, is only mostly only able to fuzz the tokenizer and preprocessor.
+As the fuzzer doesn't yet understand C structure, it's only mostly only able to fuzz the tokenizer and preprocessor.